 During the reception, many couples choose to provide guests with a menu of what will be served.
-Printing your menus at home using a free template allows you to incorporate this unique trend into your wedding without breaking the bank.
+Printing your menus at home using a free wedding menu template allows you to incorporate this unique trend into your wedding without breaking the bank.
 Wedding menu cards templates for free don't have to look cheap - print them on quality paper to give them an elegant look.

 When to Use Menus